patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 - : unit = ()
 ```

-`traceln` provides convenient printf-style debugging, without requiring you to plumb `stderr` through your code.
+`traceln` (`Eio.Std.traceln`) provides convenient printf-style debugging, without requiring you to plumb `stderr` through your code.
-It's actually using the `Format` module, so you can use the extended formatting directives here too.
+It uses the `Format` module, so you can use the extended formatting directives here too.

 ## Fibres